How to Use Public Speaking on Social Media to Grow Your Business

 YouTube: Long Form Authority

-YouTube is where you demonstrate depth and leadership.
-It is the digital equivalent of delivering a keynote.
-As the second biggest search engine, YouTube is the best place to build your brand authority.
+YouTube is where you show depth, the digital equivalent of a keynote, and as the second largest search engine it is the best place to build lasting authority because videos are searchable and evergreen.
+To make it work:

-• Focus on educational or story driven content that align with your audience’s challenges.
+Focus on educational or story driven content tied to your audience's real challenges.

 Instagram Reels: Connection and Consistency